Pablo-Ortiz-Lopez/mensajes-api/Readme.md

 To start the server for the first time, run: `yarn run pro`, then execute `yarn run deploy` to restart the API with the latest changes.

-In **Production Mode**, the server will run in HTTPS mode, so it will be accessible through `https://parkink.cat:3977/`
+In the **Production Environment**, the server will run in HTTPS mode, so it will be accessible through `https://parkink.cat:3000/`

 It is recommended you bind the execution of `yarn run deploy` to the git web-hook push event.